ziqiaozhou/verilog2smtExample/README.md

 ## Others
-If your target module is others, you can replace DCache with RocketTile in *dcache.ys* I also provided the rocketTile.smt2 in this repos
+If your target module is others, you can replace DCache with RocketTile in *dcache.ys*

 ## generate logical formula for multi-cycle execution
 `yosys-smtbmc -t $2  --dump-smt2 $1-$2.smt2 $1.smt2`